Online trading platforms in Canada allow DIY investors to be in full control of their portfolios when trading various market securities.

 One is bank-owned (RBC), while the other is primarily owned by Power Corporation and other top investment institutions.

-While both are great for self-directed investors, there are a few differences that may make you favor one over the other.
+While both are great for self-directed investors, there are a few differences that may make you favour one over the other.

 To help you make a wise choice, this Wealthsimple Trade vs RBC Direct Investing comparison digs into their account types, investment products, trading commissions, admin fees, trading platforms, and more.